deepaksood619/deepaksood619.github.io/docs/knowledge/quotes-proverbs/funny.md

 # Funny

-Once i was travelling by train from Mumbai to Delhi!
+Once I was travelling by train from Mumbai to Delhi!

 When the train started, I was traveling alone in the AC-I coupe.